kevgo/text-runner/README.md

 The class `createFile` tells TutorialRunner that this block is supposed to create a file.
-It takes the filename and content to create from the text inside this block (not metadata, but the same text the user sees), and creates the file in the working directory
+It takes the filename and content to create from the text inside this block (not metadata, but the same text the user sees), and creates the file in the current working directory.
-(by default `tmp` in the current directory).
 Text outside of `<a>` tags is ignored.

 You execute TutorialRunner by by calling `tut-run` on the command line.